nubben/netrunner/README.md

 - Custom stylesheets like Stylish.
 - Userscript support like Greasemonkey.
 - Cookie management like Cookie Monster.
+- Work in the javascript engine implementation.
+- Bookmark management.
 - HTTPS with HTTP fallback and ports management like Smart HTTPS and HTTPS by default.
 - Proxy management like FoxyProxy.
 - "Open with" feature to use an external application, like for using a video player with youtube-dl and MPV, or for text input with a text editor, and for other protocols like ftp and gopher, and even as a file picker.